 A kensai need not be of high birth as the fighting art of the class are available to everyone.
 However, family and honour are important.
 Gaining and maintaining honour are a vital part of the kensai’s life; any kensai whose honour falls below his family’s honour loses his status in the class (assume family Honour is 10 unless otherwise stated).
 Thereafter the kensai is treated as a bushi (fighter) of the same level and advances in level according to the bushi character class.
 He loses none of the abilities he had as a kensai, but he can never gain new kensai abilities.

 At 3rd level, you choose your specialised weapon.
 Once chosen this cannot be changed.
 The weapon must not be magical, however, like all inanimate objects, it has a kami spirit within it.
 Once you name your weapon the dormant spirit stirs and provides a +1 damage bonus to the weapon.

 Your specialised weapon is the only defence you need and you disdain armour which affects the Wa – harmony – between you and your weapon.
-Beginning at 3rd level you lose all armour and shield proficiencies, however, while you are wearing no armour and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Wisdom modifier.
+Beginning at 3rd level you lose all armour and shield proficiencies, however, while you are wearing no armour and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Strength modifier.

 Starting at 3rd level, if you have disadvantage on an attack with your specialised

 weapon, you may spend your bonus action to negate the disadvantage effect for that turn.
 For example, if you have advantage on an attack, and some circumstance

 gives you disadvantage, instead of the two cancelling each other out, you can use this feature to negate the disadvantage effect to retain your advantage.
 You may also use this feature to add a boon (+1d6) to any attack roll instead.
 Once you use this ki power, you can’t do so again until you finish a short or long rest.
 At 15th level, you can use this feature twice between rests and the boon increases by 1d6.